ssvlabs/ssv-spec/qbft/docs/COMMIT.md

 ## Body (UponCommit)

-The only difference in the rule's implementation is:
+The differences in the rule's implementation are:
 - upon recieving a quorum of *Commit* messages, an aggregated BLS signature is created.
-This is also used as return value to the object using the QBFT instance (QBFT controller) and serves as proof of termination.
+This is used as return value to the object using the QBFT instance (QBFT controller) and serves as proof of termination.
+- The timer is not set to stop.
+However, after the instance is decided no *Round-Changes* are processed.